Visibility is the first step in any cybersecurity strategy. Before you can lock down your network, you have to know what’s on it.

 There are several reasons why these unmanaged devices might not be recognized by other software.
 Sometimes they have a transitory place on the network which makes consistent identification difficult.
 Often, they lack the capacity to install and run on-device agents.
 What they all have in common, however, is the need to communicate with the network.
 That’s where DNS comes in.

 With centralized management of DNS infrastructure through BlueCat, every device which interacts with the network – managed or unmanaged – can be identified.
-Pushing this DNS information into the Axonius console allows IT administrators to discover and manage every device which connects to the network.
+Pushing this DNS information into the Axonius console is a security solution allowing IT administrators to harden the endpoint security of their organization by discovering and managing every device which connects to the network.

-This helps cybersecurity administrators apply security policies to every device on the network – not just the devices they happen to manage directly.
+This helps cybersecurity administrators and Security Operations teams apply security policies to every device on the network – not just the devices they happen to manage directly.
 Using DNS records from BlueCat to identify out-of-policy devices, Axonius allows administrators to run automated security controls on those devices.

 The integration allows administrators to run an Axonius-based search against DNS data on a regular schedule, ensuring a consistent approach to device security which matches the cadence of the cybersecurity team.
 The integration can also be deployed manually at any time, creating an instant device audit for the entire network.